 - Start charging your watch using the wireless charger and let it sit on the cradle for a couple of hours.

-- After an hour or two, if you don’t see the charging indicator show up on your watch’s display, Press the Power button on your watch while leaving it on the charger.
+- After an hour or two, if you don’t see the charging indicator show up on your watch’s display, press the Power button on your watch while leaving it on the charger.
 Does your watch turn on to show the power indicator?
-If it does, then let the charging process continue till the watch is fully charged.
+If it does, let the charging process continue until the watch is fully charged.

 - After an hour or two of charging, if your Galaxy watch does not show charging status when the Power button is pressed but appears warm to touch, it may mean that your Galaxy watch is too hot (thermal shutdown mode.)
 Your watch cannot charge until it cools down.
-Remove the watch and wait till it cools off and then place it on the charger.
+Remove the watch, wait until it cools off, and then place it on the charger.
 Runaway apps can cause the watch to enter into thermal shutdown mode.

 - Verify nothing is between charger and device, i.e., no dust, tape, etc. We have seen many instances where there is accumulated dust or debris on the charger, or the back of your smartwatch has collected dust from use.
 Use a clean piece of cloth to clean out any dirt from the charger and the back of the watch, and then try charging.

 - Try changing the charger’s power source, i.e., move to wall outlet from laptop.
 When charging via PC or laptop, the device must be ON and not on sleep mode.
-You can verify that the charger is getting power by using the USB head on another device or outlet.
+You can verify that the charger gets power by using the USB head on another device or outlet.

 If you notice that your watch is charging but charging very slowly, then it may be time to get a replacement charging cradle for your Galaxy Watch.

-Additional tip: With normal use of the watch, the side buttons on the watch can also accumulate dirt or debris over a period of time.
-If you notice that the side buttons aren’t working or require multiple attempts, clean them with some rubbing alcohol.
+With everyday use of the watch, the side buttons on the watch can also accumulate dirt or debris over time.
+If you notice that the side buttons aren’t working or require multiple attempts, clean them with rubbing alcohol.

-If your charger has a LED light and it shows different color lights, here is how you can interpret this.
+If your charger has an LED light and shows different color lights, you can interpret this as: